ttr3dp/fend/README.md

 class UserValidation < Fend
   # define validation block
   validation do |i|
-    # specify :username param that needs to be validated
+    # specify username and email params that needs to be validated
     i.params(:username, :email) do |username, email|
       # append error if username value is not string
       username.add_error("must be string") unless username.value.is_a?(String)

+      # append error is email is invalid or already exists
       email.add_error("is not a valid email address") unless email.match?(EMAIL_REGEX) email.add_error("must be unique") if email.valid? && !unique?(email: email.value)